-Hannah Vickers is a textile conservator with experience in the conservation studios of the British Museum, Museum of London and the V&A. In 2016 she graduated from the Centre for Textile Conservation (CTC), where she conserved and researched a bloodstained military jacket from Annan Museum as her final project.
-She is a vocal advocate for conservation and heritage, and co-presented a public talk about the work of the CTC in February 2017 at Dumfries Museum.
+Hannah is a textile conservator with experience in the conservation studios of the British Museum, Museum of London and the V&A. In 2016 she graduated from the Centre for Textile Conservation (CTC), where she conserved and researched a bloodstained military jacket from Annan Museum as her final project.

-Hannah has been funded by QEST to conserve a rare and internationally important 8th century Chinese embroidery belonging to the British Museum.
-The funding enables her to gain experience within the museum’s world-renowned conservation department, benefiting from training and access to state-of-the-art analytical equipment.
+Hannah received QEST funding to conserve a rare and internationally important 8th century Chinese embroidery belonging to the British Museum.
+The funding enabled her to gain experience within the museum’s world-renowned conservation department, benefiting from training and access to state-of-the-art analytical equipment.
 Her work will allow the embroidery to be safely displayed in future and to go on loan to Nara Museum in Japan.

 She has a particular interest in the history and conservation of knitted textiles; in 2016 she wrote her dissertation thesis on support techniques for historic knitting.
 Hannah designs and makes knitted garments in her spare time.